uktrade/dit-activity-stream/README.md

 - [PyPI Package](https://pypi.org/project/dit-activity-stream/)
 - [Test PyPI Package](https://test.pypi.org/project/dit-activity-stream/)

-Running `make build` will build the package into the `dist/` directory Running `make push-pypi-test` will push the built package to Test PyPI Running `make push-pypi` will push the built package to PyPI
+Running `make build` will build the package into the `dist/` directory.

+Running `make push-pypi-test` will push the built package to Test PyPI.

+Running `make push-pypi` will push the built package to PyPI.